lavalo98/LoginModuleCS372/README.md

 # LoginModuleCS372

-Developed for CS372 Software Construction Project 1 by Luis Avalo and Darian Marvel
+Developed for CS372 Software Construction Projects 1 and 2 by Luis Avalo and Darian Marvel

 ## Building and Running Instructions